Covid-19 Pandemic Update

-Knife crime, violence and exploitation have a negative effect on all those who live in, work in and visit Southwark.
-The council and partners are committed to support all sections of the community to address this problem.
-This page aims to give brief guidance so that people can get the help they need to make Southwark a safer and better place for all.
+All types of violence and exploitation have a negative effect on all those who live, work and visit Southwark.
+The Council and partners are committed to supporting all sections of the community to address these issues.
+We want to provide information to give brief guidance so that people can get the help they need to make Southwark a safer and better place for all.

-Young and vulnerable people are subject to developing forms of criminal and financial exploitation.
-“County Lines” is when drug gangs expand their operations to other areas, often using violence to drive out local dealers and exploiting children and vulnerable people to sell drugs.
+Some young and vulnerable people can be get caught up in developing forms of criminal and financial exploitation.
+Examples of this include “County Lines” which is when drug gangs expand their operations to other areas, often using violence to drive out local dealers and exploiting children and vulnerable people to deliver and sell drugs.

 Where to get help